alexanderovie/datos/docs/classes/SerpBingOrganicLiveRegularResultInfo.md

 > `optional` **items**: [`BaseSerpElementItem`](BaseSerpElementItem.md)[]

-Defined in: main.ts:68185
+Defined in: main.ts:68298

-items inside the element
-array of 8 search queries related to the keyword
+items in SERP

 #### Implementation of